This implementation of

 NTP will correctly interpret the current date.
 The

 NTP4 specification provides for an “Era Number” and an “Era Offset” which can be used to make software more robust when dealing with time lengths of more than 68 years.
-Note, please do not confuse this with the Unix Year 2038 problem.
+Do not confuse this with the Unix Year 2038 problem.

 NTP protocol provides additional information to improve accuracy.
 Four time stamps are used to allow the calculation of round-trip time and server response time.
 In order for a system in its role as